BenSchedin/cancer-classification-rna-seq-data/README.md

-# cancer-classification-rna-seq-data
+# Cancer Classification With RNA-Seq Data
- Exploration of cancer classification methods using RNA-Seq data.
+ Exploration and comparison of cancer classification methods applied to RNA-Seq data.